 Enabling the JPDA Debugger in your Tomcat JVM

 The Tomcat JVM is no different than any other JVM — it is a regular Java runtime, and the JDK/JRE already supports a JPDA debug server.
 To enable the JPDA debug server, you only need to start the JVM with a startup argument that enables it.
-This does mean that you must restart the JVM in order to enable it, but especially in development this tends to be okay.
+This does mean that you must restart the JVM to enable it, but especially in development, this tends to be okay.
 The standard JVM startup argument looks like this: